Computes spatial relationships between two geometry datasets using DuckDB's

 A logical value.
 If

 TRUE, it returns a sparse index list.
-IfFALSE, it returns a dense logical matrix.- quiet
+IfFALSE, it returns a dense logical matrix.- distance

 A logical value.
 If